thanpolas/toddmotto.github.io/_posts/2014-06-03-what-function-window-document-undefined-iife-really-means.md

 logMyName('Todd');
 {% endhighlight %}

-We get to declare it by choice.
+We get to _invoke_ it by choice, and wherever we want/can scope providing.

 The reason "IIFE" was coined was because they're immediately-invoked function expressions.
-Which means we can't call them again, just once like this:
+Which means they're immediately called at runtime - also we can't call them again they run just once like this:

 {% highlight javascript %}
 var logMyName = (function (name) {